 In this job I first launched the SharePoint site I had been building for the Labour Relations division and debugged problems that arose with it.
 I currently maintain this site, a case management system.
-It is actively used on a daily basis by around 70 people.
+It is actively used on a daily basis by around 90 people.
 Also, I wrote the Labour Relation's division's business requirements proposal for an integrated HR case management system that will eventually replace SharePoint and other systems.
 I have conducted many presentations of the SharePoint site, gathered feedback from end-users, and implemented this feedback when appropriate.
-Additionally, I have trained and coached a new business analyst to build an addition to this site.
+Additionally, I have trained and coached two new business analysts to build additions to this site.
 I was designated as a temporary acting team leader, during which time I delegated tasks on a daily basis to an administrative support team.
 Furthermore, with Excel functions including vlookup, and VBA macros, I have analyzed data from PeopleSoft and SharePoint.
 Based on this analysis, I created PowerPoint presentations for senior management summarizing the nature of cases handled by the division.
 This job has involved establishing and maintaining relationships with staff in IT and other stakeholders in the branch for building the case management system.
 I provide expert guidance to staff in other divisions on SharePoint sites.
 I relocated this job from Gatineau, near Ottawa, to Toronto in November, 2017.

 My main task was to build a SharePoint site that primarily handles case management for an HR division.
 A large part of this was writing scripts to transfer the data from a previous SharePoint site.
 These were done with PowerShell and macros in Excel VBA.
 I also acted as the liaison internally between the HR division and IT branch.
 Building the SharePoint site and transferring the data from the previous site involved negotiating and liaising with the IT branch.
 Furthermore, I analyzed data on grievances from PeopleSoft with Excel pivot tables and VBA macros.
 Also, there was a problem with grievance data in PeopleSoft - it did not contain any information about which part of the organization the grievor was in.
 On my initiative I led a project to determine this information for around 2,900 grievances.
 This enabled the organization to more quickly and easily generate reports on the grievances.